Top 7 Fireblocks Alternatives in 2026

 Why developers choose Openfort

-Developers choose Openfort when they want the enterprise-grade security of MPC-style key management but with open-source sovereignty, native smart account features, and predictable pricing without enterprise sales cycles.
+Developers choose Openfort when they want enterprise-grade security through Opensigner and TEE backend wallets, but with open-source sovereignty, native smart account features including gasless transactions via built-in paymasters, and predictable usage-based pricing—all without the enterprise sales cycles and opaque contracts that Fireblocks typically requires.

 2. BitGo